 Acepromazine Maleate is

-commercially available in 10mg/ml injection solution
+commercially available as a 10mg/ml injection solution, 50ml vial; and

 Search for Available Dosage Forms

-In addition to tranquilization, acepromazine has multiple other important systemic effects including anti-cholinergic, anti-emetic, antispasmodic, antihistaminic and alpha-adrenergic blocking properties.
+In addition to tranquilization, acepromazine has multiple other important systemic effects including anti-cholinergic, anti-emetic, antispasmodic, antihistaminic, and alpha-adrenergic blocking properties.
 Acepromazine causes hypotension due to decreased vasomotor tone.
-It may change heart and respiratory rate and thermoregulatory ability allowing for either hypo- or hyperthermia.
+It may change heart and respiratory rate and thermoregulatory ability allowing for either hypo- or hyper-thermia.

-Acepromazine may be given intramuscularly, intravenously or orally.
+Acepromazine may be given intramuscularly, intravenously, or orally.
 It provides no analgesia and the tranquilizing effect of the drug can be overcome unexpectedly, particularly by sensory stimulation.
 Acepromazine usually is less effective if given after the animal is excited.
 There is a great deal of individual variability in the response to acepromazine and despite being a very commonly used medication there are important species and even breed differences in response to acepromazine that need to be taken into consideration (see precautions).

-Acepromazine is one of the most-commonly used tranquilizers for dogs and cats.
-It decreases anxiety, causes central nervous system depression and a drop in blood pressure and heart rate.
+Acepromazine is one of the most commonly used tranquilizers for dogs and cats.
+It decreases anxiety, causes central nervous system depression, and a drop in blood pressure and heart rate.
 It may be used in conjunction with atropine as a pre-operative medication for anxiety and for its antidysrhythmic effects.
-Oral acepromazine may be prescribed to prevent motion sickness, to temporarily reduce itching and scratching due to allergies, or prior to office visits, nail trimming or grooming appointments if the animal is too fractious to handle safely without sedation.
+Oral acepromazine may be prescribed to prevent motion sickness, to temporarily reduce itching and scratching due to allergies, or prior to office visits, nail trimming, or grooming appointments if the animal is too fractious to handle safely without sedation.
 Some veterinarians are reluctant to prescribe acepromazine for travel anxiety when the animal may be exposed to temperature extremes, such as during plane travel or when there may be limited access to veterinary care.
 Other drugs used for travel anxiety/motion sickness include meclizine, diphenhydramine, and diazepam.
 Occasionally, animals (particularly cats) may have a paradoxical response to acepromazine and become excited or aggressive.

-Acepromazine is one of the most-commonly used tranquilizers for horses.
+Acepromazine is one of the most commonly used tranquilizers for horses.